Gappu824/aura-ai-hackathon/README.md

     * The API will be available at `http://127.0.0.1:8000`.

 2.  **Start Frontend (Next.js):**
-    * Navigate to your frontend root directory: `cd frontend` (or `cd .` if already in project root).
+    * Navigate to your frontend root directory: `cd frontend/aura-ai-ui`
-    * Ensure your `NEXT_PUBLIC_API_URL` in `.env.local` is set to `http://127.0.0.1:8000`.
+    * **Temporary Local `.env.local` for Dev:** Create or update `.env.local` with your local backend URL:
+        ```
+        NEXT_PUBLIC_API_URL=[http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+        ```
     * Run Next.js development server: `npm run dev`
     * Open `http://localhost:3000` in your browser.

-## ✅ Final Verification (Post-Deployment)
+## ✅ Final Verification (Backend)

-Once both your backend (Lambda/API Gateway) and frontend (Next.js on Amplify) are deployed:
+*Since the full frontend cloud deployment is an ongoing challenge, this section focuses on verifying the backend service functionality.*

-1.  **Access the Deployed Frontend:** Open the live URL provided by AWS Amplify Console in your browser.
+1.  **Access the Deployed Backend API:** Use the `BackendApiUrl` provided by your `cdk deploy` output.

-2.  **Full Functional Test:**
-    * **User Input Section:** Test with a variety of reviews (generic positive, sarcastic, detailed negative, etc.) in the input box.
-Verify the authenticity score, reasoning, and clarity alerts.
-    * **Pre-defined Examples:** Test the "Analyze Authenticity" buttons for the mock reviews.
-    * **Expected Results:** The Authenticity Engine (powered by your **Anthropic Claude LLM**) should provide high-confidence, accurate scores and reasoning for all the edge cases we've meticulously covered.
-The Clarity Engine (Bedrock) should also function correctly.
+2.  **Test Backend API with `curl` (Recommended):**
+    * Open your terminal.
+    * Use `curl` commands to test your API endpoints.
+For example:
+        ```bash
+        curl -X POST -H "Content-Type: application/json" -d "{\"review_text\": \"This product is great!
+I highly recommend it.\"}" https://YOUR_BACKEND_API_URL/api/v1/analyze_review_authenticity
+        ```
+        *(Replace `YOUR_BACKEND_API_URL` with your actual URL)*
+    * **Expected Results:** You should receive valid JSON responses (authenticity score/reasoning, or clarity alert). **CORS errors should be absent in the `curl` response.**

 3.  **Monitor CloudWatch Logs:**
-    * Simultaneously, open your AWS CloudWatch console.
+    * Open your AWS CloudWatch console.
     * Navigate to **Log groups**.
-    * Find the log group for your Lambda function (`/aws/lambda/AuraAiStack-Dev-AuraApiFunction...`).
+    * Find the log group for your backend Lambda (`/aws/lambda/AuraApiFunction...`).
-    * Open the latest log stream and observe new entries as you interact with the frontend.
-This confirms Lambda invocations and allows you to debug any runtime errors.
+    * Open the latest log streams and observe new entries to confirm successful Lambda invocations and no errors.

-## 📈 Future Enhancements
+## 📈 Future Enhancements (Full Frontend Deployment as a Primary Goal)

-* **Robust Data Collection & MLOps Pipelines:** Implement automated pipelines for continuous collection, labeling, and re-training/re-prompting of LLMs to combat model drift and adapt to new deceptive patterns.
+This project demonstrates a robust, production-ready foundation for AI-powered trust in e-commerce.
+Building upon this, the **immediate next phase of development will focus on the full cloud deployment of the Next.js frontend**, transforming it into a complete, end-to-end web application accessible via a single URL.
+This involves overcoming several critical challenges encountered during the hackathon development:

+* **Finalizing Frontend Cloud Deployment:** This is the primary objective.
+The strategy involves deploying the **Next.js SSR application directly on AWS Lambda with API Gateway** (`FrontendAppGateway`).
+This approach is designed to eliminate CORS issues by leveraging Next.js's native ability to proxy API calls from the same origin, and to handle environment variable injection at runtime robustly.
+    * **Lessons Learned:** This journey has provided invaluable insights into the complexities of deploying Next.js App Router applications in managed AWS environments, specifically identifying nuanced issues with `npm run build` behavior within Docker, persistent environment variable caching, and intricate CORS configurations across various services (Amplify, S3/CloudFront, App Runner).
+The iterative debugging has underscored the importance of meticulous environment isolation and direct manipulation of compiled assets when standard methods prove insufficient.

 * **V2 Roadmap - Specialized Model Fine-Tuning:** The future vision includes a plan to collect a large-scale, human-verified dataset of reviews.
 With such a robust asset, a custom MLOps pipeline leveraging **Amazon SageMaker** can be utilized to train highly optimized, cost-effective, and specialized models for the Authenticity Engine, potentially surpassing the performance of general-purpose LLMs for specific, high-volume tasks.
 * **Multi-Modal Authenticity:** Integrate image forensics (e.g., using Amazon Rekognition or custom models on SageMaker) to analyze product images for manipulation.
 * **Advanced Fraud Detection:** Implement Graph Neural Networks (GNNs) for collusion detection (seller-reviewer networks) and temporal anomaly detection on data (e.g., in DynamoDB).
 * **Human-in-the-Loop Feedback System:** Develop a multi-tiered resolution system for reported issues, empowering human investigators with AI-assisted insights and providing feedback for LLM refinement.
 * **Community Rewards Program:** Build out a gamified system to incentivize accurate review reporting.
 * **User Authentication & Personalization:** Secure the application and tailor experiences based on user profiles.

+---

 ## 👥 Team & Acknowledgements

 * **Team Name:** Hustlers
-* **Team Members:**  Kumud Agrawal(Team Captain), Gourav Mittal
+* **Team Members:** Kumud Agrawal (Team Captain), Gourav Mittal
-* **Acknowledgements:** Special thanks to Amazon Bedrock and AWS Lambda, API Gateway, and Amplify Console for providing the powerful and scalable services that enabled this project.
+* **Acknowledgements:** Special thanks to Amazon Bedrock and AWS Lambda, API Gateway for providing the powerful and scalable services that enabled this project.